Sanaa Lathan: Career

 In 2004, Lathan starred on Broadway in A Raisin in the Sun with Sean Combs, Audra McDonald, and Phylicia Rashad, and received a Tony Award nomination for Best Performance by a Featured Actress for her portrayal of Beneatha Younger.
 She reprised the role in ABC Network's 2008 film adaptation.

 The same year, she was given the lead role in Alien vs. Predator.
 It was a major success, grossing over $171 million worldwide.
-With this role she held onto a 15-year record for biggest opening weekend for a film starring a Black woman, debuting with $38.2 million.

 In 2006, she co-starred with Simon Baker in the romantic comedy Something New, and as Michelle Landau, the much younger wife of a Texas businessman (Larry Hagman) in the fourth season of the television series Nip/Tuck.
-She played Andrea in Tyler Perry's The Family That Preys, also starting Alfre Woodard and Kathy Bates, released in the U.S. on September 12, 2008.
+She played Andrea in Tyler Perry's The Family That Preys, also starring Alfre Woodard and Kathy Bates, released in the U.S. on September 12, 2008.

 In 2009, Lathan co-starred with Matthew Broderick in the drama Wonderful World.
-From 2009 to 2013, she voiced the character Donna Tubbs on The Cleveland Show.
+From 2009, she voiced the character Donna Tubbs on The Cleveland Show, and later Family Guy, following the former's cancellation.
 In 2011, Lathan co-starred in the Steven Soderbergh thriller Contagion with Matt Damon, Jude Law, Marion Cotillard, Kate Winslet, Gwyneth Paltrow, Bryan Cranston, and Laurence Fishburne.
 In 2011, she starred with Anthony Mackie and Forest Whitaker in Repentance, a psychological thriller directed by Phillipe Caland.
 She played series regular Mona Fredricks in the second season of Starz' original series Boss, starring Kelsey Grammer.

 In 2013, Lathan reprised her role in The Best Man′s sequel, The Best Man Holiday.
-In 2016, she was cast in the ensemble of the sequel of Now You See Me, entitled Now You See Me 2, which was a box-office success; and in the sci-fi movie Approaching the Unknown.
-In 2017, she returned to TV in a lead role in the series Shots Fired, and also appeared in the movie American Assassin.
+In 2016, she was cast in the ensemble of the sequel of Now You See Me, entitled Now You See Me 2, which was a box-office success; and in the science fiction film Approaching the Unknown.
+In 2017, she returned to TV in a lead role in the series Shots Fired, and also appeared in the film American Assassin.
 She was then added to the main cast of The Affair, appearing in its fourth and fifth seasons, and starred in the Netflix film Nappily Ever After.

-In January 2021, it was announced that she was cast in Season 3 of Succession as a Lisa Arthur, a high profile, well-connected New York lawyer earning her an Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
+In January 2021, it was announced that she was cast in season 3 of Succession as a Lisa Arthur, a high profile, well-connected New York lawyer earning her a nomination for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.

-In 2021, she was announced as directing the film adaptation of Angie Thomas's novel On the Come Up.
-The film is slated to premiere at the 2022 Toronto International Film Festival.
+In 2021, Lathan directed the film adaptation of Angie Thomas's novel On the Come Up.
+The film premiered at the 2022 Toronto International Film Festival.